Recommending natural health products, including dietary supplements, is within the scope of practice for the following TCM registrants: ...

 On June 21, we come together to celebrate National Indigenous Peoples Day—it’s a time to honour and celebrate the unique cultures and diverse...

-Reporting Peace Bond
+Reporting a Peace Bond

 Section 17 of the Criminal Records Review Act requires any registrant who is charged or convicted of a “relevant offence” or “specified offence” to...